JerenRaquel/Unity-GameDev-Library/Astar/README.md

 # How to Use
+- [**Note**] Prefabs have been provided.
+Make sure your objects' tags are set to the correct ones and have rigidbody2Ds with their desired collider2Ds.
 1. Create an empty object and attach AStar.cs to it.
     - There can only be one of these objects at a time.
     - This object is a singleton which can be called from anywhere even across active scenes.